Umeboshi: Similar foods

 In the Philippines, this is called kiamoy or tsampoy, and is usually drier.
-Kiamoy and tsampoy were two types of Filipino-Chinese plum pickle that was transported to Mexico via the Manila galleon, where it is known as chamoy and is usually made with apricot, ume or tamarind and a mix of salt and dry chili.
+Kiamoy and tsampoy were two types of Filipino-Chinese plum pickle that was transported via the Manila galleon to Mexico, where it is known as chamoy and is usually made with apricot, ume or tamarind and a mix of salt and dry chili.

 In South Asian countries, Indian gooseberries called amla in Hindi or amala in Nepali is prepared in similar way, sometimes with sugar syrup.

 In South Africa, a similar style of preserved dried fruit is called mebos in Afrikaans, the name of which seems to derive from the Japanese via Dutch trade.
 Usually, apricot is used to produce a salty, acidic variety, although other, sweetened varieties made from other fruits are also colloquially called mebos.